mciniselli/T5_Replication_Package/README.md

     | android block     | 24000 |
     | android token     | 85000 |

-    You can finetune and evaluation running **Fine_tuning.ipynb** and **evaluate.ipynb** notebooks (read the comments in the notebook).
+    You can finetune and evaluate the models by running the **Fine_tuning.ipynb** and **evaluate.ipynb** notebooks (check the comments in the notebook).
-    For the evaluation you have to load on the Bucket the input file containing the methods you want to predict and use the path of this file for the **input_file** in the predict method.
+    For the evaluation you have to load on the Bucket the input file containing the methods you want to predict and use the path of this file as the **input_file** in the predict method.
     For the multi-task finetuning you have to merge all the input files for each task in order to predict all methods in one single step

     **Multi-task finetuning**